Stephen-ODriscoll/PlutoUtils/docs/iterator.md

 Takes iterators for left begin, left end, right begin, right end and an optional predicate.
 Returns a **bool** representing whether left and right are equal using **std::equal**.

 ### starts_with()
 Takes iterators for left begin, left end, right begin, right end and an optional predicate.
-Returns a **bool** representing whether left starts with right using **std::equal**.
+Returns a **bool** representing whether left starts with right.

 ### ends_with()
 Takes iterators for left begin, left end, right begin, right end and an optional predicate.
-Returns a **bool** representing whether left ends with right using **std::equal**.
+Returns a **bool** representing whether left ends with right.

 ### find()
 1. Takes iterators for begin, end and an element.
 Looks for the element using **std::find**.